Experimental Realization of All-Optical Terahertz Attoclock

-It should be noted that in the photocurrent model, both $\Delta\varphi$ and $\Delta E$ vanish, corresponding to a fixed phase difference of $0.5\pi$ between $E_y(\varphi)$ and $E_x(\varphi)$, independent of the laser intensity $I$.
-According to this model, $\hat{\boldsymbol{E}}_{\mathrm{THz}}$ remains horizontally at $\varphi = 0$, independent of $I$ (see Supplementary Sect. \uppercase\expandafter{\romannumeral6}).
+In the photocurrent model, both $\Delta\varphi$ and $\Delta E$ vanish, corresponding to a fixed phase difference of $0.5\pi$ between $E_y(\varphi)$ and $E_x(\varphi)$, independent of the laser intensity $I$ (see Supplementary Section \uppercase\expandafter{\romannumeral6}).
+According to this model, $\hat{\boldsymbol{E}}_{\mathrm{THz}}$ remains horizontally at $\varphi = 0$.
 In contrast, nonzero and intensity-dependent $\Delta\varphi$ and $\Delta E$ can only be reproduced by TDSE and classical trajectory Monte Carlo (CTMC) simulations~\cite{CTMC1,CTMC2,CTMC3}, where the Coulomb potential is included.
 Experimentally, we observe finite and intensity-varying $\Delta\varphi$ and $\Delta E$, providing direct evidence that the THz attoclock successfully probes photoelectron dynamics.

 Fig.~\ref{fig3} presents the angular offset $\Delta\theta$ as a function of the calibrated laser intensity $I$, where $\Delta\theta$ denotes the angle between $\hat{\boldsymbol{E}}_{\mathrm{THz}}$ and the minor axis of the $\omega$ field.
-The effective delay $\tau$ is extracted using $\Delta\theta \approx 1.44 \omega \tau$~\cite{alloptical}, where $\tau$ does not represent a physical tunneling delay~\cite{alloptical}.
-Because the peak intensity $I$ at focus cannot be measured directly, $I$ is calculated from the pulse energy and the estimated beam waist radii.
-Using the wavelengths, focal lengths, and pre-focus spot sizes, the waists of the $\omega$ and $2\omega$ fields are estimated as $50~\mu$m and $25~\mu$m, respectively, allowing calibration of $I$ via $I = I_\omega + I_{2\omega}$ and direct comparison with hydrogen TDSE simulations (black triangles).
-We further compare the THz attoclock with the single-color photoelectron attoclock in Ar~\cite{ArPMD} (blue squares).
-Since the latter employs an elliptically polarized field, its PMD angular offset cannot be directly matched to the THz polarization angle.
-The PMD angular offset $\Delta\theta'$ is converted to the effective delay $\tau$ as $\Delta\theta' \approx 1.28 \omega \tau$~\cite{alloptical}, enabling a consistent comparison between the two techniques.
-The effective delay $\tau$ obtained from the THz attoclock decreases with increasing intensity $I$, consistent with the trend observed in the single-color photoelectron attoclock~\cite{ArPMD}, which confirms the robustness of the THz attoclock method.
+The effective delay $\tau$ is extracted using $\Delta\theta \approx 1.44$ $\omega \tau$~\cite{alloptical}.
+The factor 1.44 is detailed in the Supplementary Section \uppercase\expandafter{\romannumeral8}.
+We further compare the THz attoclock with the single-color photoelectron attoclock in Ar~\cite{1attoclock2012_KellerUrsula} (blue squares).
+Since the latter employs an elliptically polarized field, its PMD angular offset is not directly comparable to the THz polarization angle.
+The PMD angular offset $\Delta\theta'$ is converted to the effective delay $\tau$ as $\Delta\theta' \approx 1.28$ $\omega' \tau$~\cite{alloptical}, where $\omega'$ denotes the frequency of the corresponding single-color field, thereby enabling a consistent comparison between the two techniques.
+The effective delay $\tau$ obtained from the THz attoclock decreases with increasing intensity $I$, consistent with the trend observed in the single-color photoelectron attoclock~\cite{1attoclock2012_KellerUrsula}, which confirms the robustness of the THz attoclock method.